SANS3R66/wtd-script/README.md

 I will add license soon.

-Tools i used:
+Tools im using:
-1. Solara (for dex explorer)
-2. Swift (cause argon doesnt work for me :sob:) (also cant open dex explorer and have NO decompiler :sob:)
+1. Swift

+(now only swift cause it got more stable)

-General support for solara and other shitty ass level 3 executor is not main goal because otherwise i need to use 🦽 to make a script. (nvm my 🦽 script 🦽 is 🦽 already 🦽 wheelchair 🦽)
+General support for solara and other shitty ass level 3 executor is not main goal because otherwise i need to use 🦽 to make a script. (my 🦽 script 🦽 is 🦽 already 🦽 actually 🦽 wheelchair 🦽)

+Macroses for WTD Survival in active works.